-According to Solar Energy Industries Association (SEIA), there are 929 solar installers/contractors in California currently.
-That number doesn’t really surprise me – there are about five other solar companies within a mile of our office.
+According to Solar Energy Industries Association (SEIA), there are 100’s of solar installers/contractors in California currently.
+That number isn’t really surprising – there are about five other solar companies within a mile of our office.
 With so many choices, how does one decide on who to choose for a solar installation?

 Rise of the Solar Installers

-The solar industry has seen huge growth over the past three years.
-The average price of a solar panel has declined 60% since the beginning of 2011.
-SEIA states that the “increasing value of solar installations has injected life into the U.S. economy as well.
-In 2013, solar electric installations were valued at $13.7 billion, compared to $11.5 billion in 2012 and $8.6 billion in 2011.”
+The solar industry has seen huge growth over the past few years.
 Where’s most of this growth taking place?
 You guessed it, California.
 California has six times the amount of solar installed as the next highest state, which is Arizona.
 Residential, commercial, and utility-scale solar, we have the most of all of it here in Cali.

 All the growth in the solar industry has emboldened individuals and groups of people to venture into the world of residential solar installation.
 There are some solar companies, we’ll call them fly-by-night operators, that are willing to cut corners to make some quick cash in a booming industry.
 If you are thinking of switching to solar to save money, it’s these type of solar companies you need to watch out for because they can easily blot out that ray of money-saving-sunshine you found.

 While the growth of the solar industry has allowed many new solar companies to spring up, many companies have not and will not succeed.
 The solar contracting industry is made up of a few types of companies – a few large national players, dozens of good-sized regional players, and then thousands of little guys.